 Artist Info: @napoletanoart

-Story: Street art is an immediate visual record of an artist’s response to events and important social commentary.
-Artists in Charlotte are responding during the age of COVID – 19.
+Story: Street art can be an immediate visual record of an artist’s response to events and important social commentary.
+Artists in Charlotte responded with art during COVID – 19.
 This is the first pandemic related art in South End and first large-scale mural by Nick Napoletano in South End.
 Napoletano has work on our uptown, NoDa, Plaza-Midwood, and Elizabeth artwalks.
 In this mural, a young girl stands in front of a map of the world and holds a mask with a seedling growing out of it.
 She carries a backpack of gifts to bring to essential workers.

 Key Formal Elements: